 The values and ethics that made this country great will be taught in this school.
 It is important that the value of the human soul is not overlooked.
 A happy child is one who has a balanced life in all three areas: mind, body, and soul.

 These include, but are not limited to: a sense of pride in achievement, a sense of responsibility, a sense of trust and security based upon reasonable limits, a belief in the spirit of individualism in tune with a practice of brotherhood and respect, and respect for our nation, its leaders, our flag, and our common heritage.
-Mrs. Johnson has been able to successfully educate children during her forty plus years of teaching because she tries to see children as God sees them.
+Mrs. Johnson has been able to successfully educate children throughout her career because she tries to see children as God sees them.
 Activities that include teachings about wisdom from Proverbs as well as stories from the Bible that teach life’s lessons will be included with our literature.
 God has blessed Mrs. Johnson all these many years and given her success in teaching children… she will acknowledge Him and the blessings He brings to life.

 Philosophies Common to Both

 The fine arts are one of the few remaining channels for creativity in this current society.
 All students at LAAS, from the very youngest to the seniors in the high school, receive instruction in music, drama, and art.
 Student work in these areas is shared through art galas, plays, concerts, and publications.
 Our emphasis is giving students a life-long avenue for creativity.
 One example of progression in our school is that of playing a musical instrument.
 Preschool students learn steady beat and reading musical symbols while playing Boomwhackers.
 This concept is continued in Kindergarten with hand bells.
 By 1st grade, we are moving the student from playing one note in a group performance to playing the entire performance simultaneously with his peers through xylophones.
-In 2nd grade, students learn how to play the recorder.
-3rd graders play the recorder in parts.
+In 2nd grade, students learn how to read music through playing the recorder.
+3rd graders continue the recorder, playing in parts.
 4th and 5th graders play guitar, ukulele, or a band instrument.
-Middle school students try out for ensembles that compete in OSSAA’s solo/ensemble contests alongside students from Oklahoma public schools and other private schools in the area.
+5th and 6th grade students may try out for Circle the State, a singing group of twelve who go on to perform with a group of over two hundred singers.
+Middle school and high school students may sing solos or in ensembles that compete in OSSAA’s solo/ensemble contests alongside students from Oklahoma public schools and other private schools in the area.
 Once students reach high school, we encourage them to branch into the kind of music they want to play, which often manifests itself in the form of a “garage band” or a solo act at an open mic.

 Learning is an exciting adventure to be experienced to the maximum!